noah-dev/django_calc/readme.md

 # This is a basic django app I built
 It's a super simple calculator app that does basic operations and keeps a history of previous calculations in a SQLite database.

-I run it locally, by first calling `python manage.py runserver` and then navigating to `localhost:8000\calc` The front-end is built using the Bootstrap Framework
+I run it locally, by first calling `python manage.py runserver` and then navigating to `localhost:8000\calc`

+The front-end is built using the Bootstrap Framework.

 ![](calc_demo.gif)